Code-Institute-Submissions/MoeskerDev-ms_project2_vienna_AugResub/README.md

 * first an image
 * a header
 * two paragraph lines of text
 * a form which contains three fields which are all required in order to submit the form properly.
-Three different popups (modals) can appear when clicking on the submit button depending on if all fields are filled out, if one field is still empty or in case some other error occurs.
+Two different modals can appear when clicking on the submit button depending on if all fields are filled out, if one/more field(s) is/are still empty or in case when all fields are filled out correctly
 ### Footer
 * a footer with a title
 * four social media links
+### 404 error page
+* a header
+* subheader
+* image where users can click on to go back to the homepage
 ---
 ## Typography
 * The Crimson Text regular 400 from Google Fonts was used for the body